 Introduction to basic film history, theory, and analytical skills.
 An historical overview of contemporary international cinema.

-This course is an introduction to cinema through an investigation of the films from 1960 until 2000.
+This course is an introduction to cinema through an investigation of the films from 1945 until the present.
 We will read about and discuss the aesthetic, theoretical, technological, social, and economic considerations surrounding this cinema.
 The primary objective of the course is to provide students with an introductory understanding of cinema from this period as well as to sharpen skills in film analysis.
-1960-2000 is a vibrant and exciting time period to investigate.
-There is a tremendous amount of social upheaval, technological changes, economic shifts, and industry changes that affect the films that are produced.
-To study such a large spectrum, we will closely consider several specific moments.
-In particular, the course will carefully investigate the changes in the film industry in the 1960s.
-We will look at the cultural, technological, and industry changes that made this an impactful decade on contemporary film.
-In addition to this, we will study the concept of the auteur through the films of Jane Campion.
-We will also study impactful Global movements during this time period, specifically from Africa and Germany.
-Throughout the course we will always be sharpening our ability to analyze film form through close readings of the films that we are studying.
+During the period we are studying there is a tremendous amount of social upheaval, technological changes, economic shifts, and industry changes that affect the films that are produced.
+We will look at some of the key cultural, technological, and industry changes that brought us to where we are today.
+Throughout the course, students will sharpen their ability to analyze film form through close readings of the films that we are studying.
 And we will begin to identify basic theoretical concepts you may encounter and study more in depth if you take later film classes.
 We will also consider case studies of women in film and representation of race in film during this time period to study the evolution of ideological changes in content and form.

 Note: These dates may change before registration begins.